marshall-strong/pexels-photo-search-react/README.md

 ### [Boxy SVG](https://boxy-svg.com/)

-Free, browser-based tool for editing SVG elements
+A free, browser-based tool for editing SVG elements

-### How-Tos
+### Resources and How-Tos

 - [How to Securely Access Secret API keys using Netlify Functions in a React App](https://www.freecodecamp.org/news/how-to-access-secret-api-keys-using-netlify-functions-in-a-react-app/)
 - [Netlify Blog: How to deploy React Apps in less than 30 Seconds](https://www.netlify.com/blog/2016/07/22/deploy-react-apps-in-less-than-30-seconds/)